professorlust/TagEditor/README.md

 Insert your text and press Start tagging.

 &nbsp; Select a tag in TAG SET pannel then select a word to assign the tag.
 Then select a head token if you work in the Dependencies tab.
 You can tag dependencies, parts of speech, Named entities and text categories.<br/>
-Right-click on a word to edit, delete, insert word, merge or split sentences.
+&nbsp; Right-click on a word to edit, delete, insert word, merge or split sentences.
-&nbsp; To merge sentences right-click on the first word of sentence.
+To merge sentences right-click on the first word of sentence.
 It is checked as **Sentence start**.
 Uncheck it and the sentence will merge with the previous sentence. <br/>
-&nbsp; To delete all whitespace symbols in the text, select tab **Words** and press **Remove Whitespaces**.<br/> &nbsp; Press button **Create DATA** to create data in "simple training style" or JSON.<br/>
+&nbsp; To delete all whitespace symbols in the text, select tab **Words** and press **Remove Whitespaces**.<br/> Press button **Create DATA** to create data in "simple training style" or JSON.<br/>
-&nbsp; **Save project** for future editing. **Load project** to continue where you left.
+**Save project** for future editing. **Load project** to continue where you left.

 **How to use Text Categories**<br/>
 &nbsp; Select the score in the TAG SET pannel - True or False(i.e 1.0 or 0.0) and select a category tag.
 Go to the editor window and click on sentence.
 Category and score will be added.
 You can easily switch the score True/False by just clicking on the score label in editor window.
 You can also select a new category in TAG SET pannel and click on the category label in editor window to reassign the category.
 Delete label by clicking on ❎.
 Supports multi-label classification.